Sandeep-Chagapuram/Lernify-LMS/README.md

 - (Optional) Install `nodemon` globally to automatically restart the server on code changes:
 - MongoDB must be installed locally.
 - The MongoDB server must be running
-- For optimal display, view at 125% zoom in Chrome.

 ```bash
 npm install -g nodemon